yacy/yacy_search_server/README.md

 To start developing YaCy in **Eclipse**:

-- Clone https://github.com/yacy/yacy_search_server.git using build-in Eclipse features (File -> Import -> Git)
+- clone https://github.com/yacy/yacy_search_server.git using build-in Eclipse features (File -> Import -> Git)
-- or Download source form this side (download button "Code" -> download as Zip -> and unpack)
+- or download source from this site (download button "Code" -> download as Zip -> and unpack)
-- Import a Gradle project (File -> Import -> Gradle -> Existing Gradle Project).
+- import a Gradle project (File -> Import -> Gradle -> Existing Gradle Project)
 - in the tab "Gradle Tasks" are tasks available to use build the project (e.g. build -> build  or application -> run)

 To start developing YaCy in **Netbeans**: